3. Setting up Views

 To better organize our code, we will be breaking up our code and using the external module approach for this development.
 We will be using the ES6 class syntax to encapsulate functionality.
 Let us start by making the main class in our app.js file.
 This is where we will instantiate our viewers and build our application through composition from other objects we will create later.
 Right now, we will just leave the class and constructor blank and return to it later.

-As discussed in the Getting Started guide, HOOPS Communicator requires that the DOM content and structure be loaded before trying to instantiate any WebViewer objects, since they will look for a <div> id to populate.
+As discussed in the Building A Basic Application tutorial, HOOPS Communicator requires that the DOM content and structure be loaded before trying to instantiate any WebViewer objects, since they will look for a <div> id to populate.
 Because of this, we will instantiate our main class within the onload browser event callback, once all the DOM content has been loaded.

 Lastly, since we have provided the CSS file for you, you can import the CSS at the top of the app.js file.
 Your app.js file should now look something like this: